 Seven years after confessing to doping and being stripped of his seven Tour de France victories, Lance Armstrong is creeping back into the sports spotlight.
-That return gave documentarian Marina Zenovich a unique opportunity for a no-topics-barred interview for her new ESPN documentary “Lance,” which premiered at the Sundance Film Festival last month.
+That return gave documentarian Marina Zenovich a unique opportunity for a no-topics-barred interview for her new ESPN documentary “Lance.”

 “I was interested in tackling this because I was told I could ask him anything,” Zenovich said.
 “I’m not really a journalist.
 I’m a documentary filmmaker.
 It’s not like I’m Barbara Walters where I’m going after someone, but I felt like I could and he was willing to kind of go there.”